fmina-IT/Hybrid-Identity-Integration-Lab/README.md

 # Hybrid Identity Integration Lab
-> ⚠️ **Project Status: Under Active Development**
-> This lab is currently being built and documented.
-Please check back for updates as I progress through hybrid sync configuration and identity governance testing.

 ## 📝 Project Summary
 This project bridges the gap between on premises Active Directory and modern cloud based identity management.
 By synchronising the `LAB.local` environment with Microsoft Entra ID, I architected a hybrid identity ecosystem that supports seamless authentication and centralised management.
 This lab demonstrates advanced skills in identity lifecycle management, UPN transformation, hybrid device joining, and cloud native synchronisation troubleshooting.